nspcc-dev/neo-go/docs/rpc.md

 Lacking this signature the transaction is almost useless, so there is no point in returning it.

+It's possible to use `invokefunction` not only with contract scripthash, but also with contract name (for native contracts) or contract ID (for all contracts).
+This feature is not supported by the C# node.

 Both methods also don't currently support arrays in function parameters.

 ##### `getunclaimedgas`